Distributional Anchor Regression: Background on Score Residuals

 \section{Background on Score Residuals}

 \citet{stigler2016seven} considers residuals the seventh ``pillar of statistical wisdom'', which highlights their conceptual importance.
 Here, we will briefly justify the use of the score residual in transformation models based on the work of \citet{lagakos1981residuals}, who introduced martingale residuals for survival analysis under interval censoring. \citet{farrington2000residuals} presents a summary of the different types of residuals used in survival analysis.
-The scope of score residuals in transformation models is to take the notion of a residual and generalize it to a wider class of models, namely TMs, and allow for all kinds of uninformative censoring.
+The scope of score residuals in transformation models is to generalize the notion of a residual to a wider class of models, namely TMs, and allow for all kinds of uninformative censoring and response types.

 In Definition~\ref{def:score}, we note that the score residual can be interpreted as the score contribution of a newly introduced intercept parameter, which is constrained to zero.
 This is equivalent to formulating a score test for $\alpha = 0$ for a covariate that is not yet included in the model.
 Since $\alpha$ is constrained to zero in the whole procedure, we do not need to evaluate the model under the alternative hypothesis.
 Note also, that we restrict $\alpha$ to an intercept term on the scale of the transformation function. \citeauthor{farrington2000residuals} gives a compelling argument why one should do so.
 This connection is drawn next.